Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 9. Hop on your E-Bikes from Pedego Livermore for a Wine Tour You Won’t Forget

 What better way to tour the wineries of the Tri-Valley area than by bike?
-Pedego Livermore features e-bike rentals near popular Livermore wineries and breweries.
+Pedego Livermore features e-bike rentals near popular Livermore restaurants, wineries, and breweries.
 Visitors have the option of renting e-bikes for a self-guided adventure or joining a wine or beer tasting tour that includes three local stops and lunch!
 After a quick lesson on using the Pedego bikes’ throttles, head to your first winery!

 10. First winery stop: Tasting and Tour at Darcie Kent Vineyards